deohs/uwauth/README.txt

 readme may not reflect the current state of the module.
 Nor, should you assume that it will work at all.

+IMPORTANT: There is no support for federated logins.
+The module assumes all users are using UW NetID's.
+This functionality may change in the future, if the need arises for it.

 This module enables Drupal 8 to authenticate users using Shibboleth, and assign their roles based on group membership settings in Active Directory or in the UW Groups Web Service.